usanzadunje/wordpress-theme-dev-gulp/README.md

 ###Sass
 - Inside your theme directory you should have `scss` directory, this directory and all its ancestors will be watched by gulp and will trigger changes.
 - You can structure directories and files inside this(scss) directory however you wish but note that you must have `style.scss` file in root of this directory.
 Here you should import all your other styles if you have any.
-- This file will be compiled into `style.css` of root directory of your theme(which is file used by Wordpress).
+- This file will be compiled into `compiled-sass.css` in root directory of `css` directory.
+- Finally you will need to import this file in your `css/style.css` file like so: `@import "compiled-sass.css";`

 <br>
 <br>